Quantum jump correlations in long-range dissipative spin systems via cluster and cumulant expansions: Conclusions

 Overall, the obtained results show that the cluster mean-field approximation and the second-order cumulant expansion provide complementary perspectives on the characterization of the dissipative phase transitions and on the related jump statistics, and highlight the potential of full counting statistics and waiting-time distribution of quantum jumps as probes of collective behavior in open many-body quantum systems beyond conventional steady-state observables.

 Our work opens the way to several perspectives.
 The same methods could be applied to the study of non-trivial phases of matter, such as time-ordered phases like time crystals~\cite{wilczek2012quantum,khemani2019brief,sacha2020time,iemini2018boundary}, as the space-time correlations of quantum jumps could offer a different perspective on the characterization of these phases~\cite{viotti2026quantum}.
+One can also adopt complementary approaches to access the counting statistics via direct simulation of quantum trajectories within the semiclassical approximations~\cite{verstraelenGaussianQuantumTrajectories2018,liGeneralizedStochasticSpinwave2026}.
 To explore more exotic phases of matter, beyond-semiclassical methods~\cite{toscaEfficientVariationalDynamics2025,toscaVariationalDynamicsOpen2026,Maki2023} could be applied to solve quantum jump statistics and to characterize the tilted Lindbladian and the waiting time distribution, providing a fully quantum description of their behavior.

 Moreover, given the direct connection to quantum measurement, it would be interesting to study the connection between quantum jumps behavior and their full counting statistics with measurement-induced phase transitions~\cite{yamamoto2026_01,tirrito2023full}, which have played a central role in recent studies of monitored quantum many-body systems~\cite{Turkeshi2021,skinner2019measurement,li2019measurement,cao2019entanglement}.